connectedway/OpenFiles/DFS.md

 ### Test DFS Referral Level Expiration

-When a DFS referral entry expires, the DFS client should obtain a new referral entry but preserve any target_hint from the ole entry (the preferred target in the set of targets) in the new entry.
+When a DFS referral entry expires, the DFS client should obtain a new referral entry but preserve any target_hint from the old entry (the preferred target in the set of targets) in the new entry.

 To test this, we have provided a `DFS_MAX_TTL` value in the compile time configuration